samizzo/UnityNativePrototype/README.md

 At some point updates will need to be integrated.
 To integrate, the following files from the Android library should be copied into the Unity Android plugin directory:

-* nativeprojectlib.jar into the bin directory
+* nativeprojectlib.jar from NativeProjectLib/bin into the bin directory
-* The entire res directory
+* The entire NativeProjectLib/res contents directory into the res directory

 ## iOS - Building from Unity